awkeningdough-ctrl/CodeChat/README.md

   Discord, whatever).
 Person B pastes it into "Peer code to chat with" and clicks Connect.
 This triggers a key exchange; once it says "secure channel established," messages are end-to-end encrypted.

+my url is codechat-bmr9.onrender.com - this is my official chatting url.